 Open Look is a registered trademark of Novell, Inc. in the United States and other countries.

-Open Networking Platform is a registered trademark of Novell, Inc. in the United States and other countries.
+Open Networking Platform and ONP are registered trademarks of Novell, Inc. in the United States and other countries.

 Open Socket is a registered trademark of Novell, Inc. in the United States.